 There is, however, also another meaning of the word “people”, namely “the set of individuals who belong to the same ethnic group”, i.e. something similar to “folk” or “nation”.
 In this sense, it is usually used in the plural:

-The second example is not strictly speaking wrong; it would imply that the individual people saw each other as an enemy.
+The second example is not grammatically wrong; it would imply that the individual people saw each other as an enemy.
 If you mean that different tribes saw each other as an enemy, you must use “peoples”.

 In the very same sense, people could be used as a singular noun: